Non-Executive Directors

 Paul Devlin

-Paul took up office on 1 January 2020, for an initial term of three years.
+Paul took up office on 1 January 2020, and is in his second three-year term as Chair.

 Carolyn White (Vice Chair)